Apple-supaporn/project4-dog-and-cat-adoption/README.md

 # [Woof and Whiskers Adoption](https://dogandcat-adoption-c23fc9844c3a.herokuapp.com/)
-Woof and Whiskers Adoption is a platform that provides full CRUD functionality.
-Users can read, while administrators have the ability to read, create, update, and delete data.
+Woof and Whiskers Adoption is a platform for pet adoption, targeting users interested in adopting either dogs, cats, or both.
+The unique feature of this platform is its admin site, where administrators can create, update, and delete pet data.
+The platform offers full CRUD functionality, allowing users to read, while administrators have the ability to read, create, update, and delete data.
 I utilize AWS for photo management and Heroku's PostgreSQL for secure data storage.

 ## Technologies Used
 - Python